-Now you understand why reference letters are important to employers, the question is who should you ask to be your referer?
-How can you ask without it being awkward or appearing rude?
+Now you understand why reference letters are important to employers, the question is who should you ask to be your referee?
+And how can you ask without it being awkward or appearing rude?

-Reference letters tell hiring managers whether you are capable to perform well in your work and with others, and if your personality fits the company culture.
+Reference letters tell hiring managers whether you are capable to perform well in your work and with others, and if your personality and work style fits their company culture.
 According to Ryan Sutton, district manager of Robert Half Technology, a reference helps to judge somebody’s professionalism and behavior.
-This is why when it comes to reference letters, “who” is a very important issue to tackle.
+This is why when it comes to reference letters, you should think carefully who to ask.

 It is common to ask your direct supervisor or manager to help you with your letter.
-Your potential employer would get to know you from an employer’s perspective, which would definitely be advantageous for your application (provided you have a good relationship with your boss).
-For those who are not on the best of terms with their former (or current) boss, does that mean you are doomed?
+Your potential employer would get to know you from an employer’s perspective, which would be advantageous for your application (provided you have a good relationship with your boss).
+For those who are not on the best of terms with their former (or current) boss, what should you do?
 Don’t worry, you can find someone else, as long as they fit the following criteria:

-Knows you well: Founder and CEO of Work it Daily said that companies expect your reference to comment on your strengths and weaknesses.
-It is best if your reference knows you well on a personal level, or at least can provide examples of when you excel at work.
+Knows You Well: Founder and CEO of Work It Daily said that companies expect your reference to comment on your strengths and weaknesses.
+It is best if your reference knows you well on a personal level, or at least can provide concrete examples of when you have excelled at work.

-A manager from another team/department: You don’t necessarily have to find your team manager to write you that reference.
-If you have worked on a project with another manager, and you believe you performed well, feel free to approach that manager to see if they are willing to help.
+A manager from another team or department: If for whatever reason your direct manager cannot write a reference letter for you - don't worry.
+If you have worked on a project with another manager, and you believe you performed well with them, feel free to approach that manager to see if they are willing to help.

-It may be intimidating and awkard to ask someone, especially if they were your boss, to help you.
-Do it the wrong way, you may end up losing a valuable network and not getting the letter at all!
-Before you approach your reference-to-be, take a deep breath and do that followings:
+It may be intimidating and awkward to ask someone, especially if they were your superior, to help you.
+Before you approach your referee-to-be, take a deep breath and follow these guidelines:

-Ask face-to-face: The thought of it may be daunting, but asking directly is often the best way!
-If it is someone you see everyday at work, approach them in an informal setting, such as in the pantry, is a great way to see if someone can help - with less pressure on them.
+Ask face-to-face if possible: The thought of this may be daunting, but asking directly is often the best way!
+If it is someone you see everyday at work, approach them in an informal setting, such as the pantry.
+This is a casual way to see if someone can help - with less pressure on them.
 If for whatever reason you are not able to see them face-to-face, give them a call to make it more personable.
 Your last resort should be to email them.

-Explain why: With all the people in the company, why did you choose this particular person to be your reference?
+Explain why: With all the people in the company, why did you choose this particular person to be your referee?
 Maybe it was because they are your manager, or because you worked with them on a project.
 Whatever the reason is, don’t forget to explain why you think they are your ideal person to write a letter about you.

 Give them a way out: Don’t forget that the other party has every right to say no. They may be busy at the moment, or simply think they are not familiar with you enough to write you a reference letter.
-Regardless, it is smart to give them a way out when you approach them.
-Try saying “I would love for you to be my reference.
-However, I get that the peak season is approaching, and I would understand if you don’t have time to do so.”
+You shouldn't put pressure on them writing a letter for you, as after all, they are doing you a favour.
+Be polite in asking and be understanding if they say no!

-Email: They said yes!
-If the person agrees to writing you a reference letter, don't forget to email them soon about the matter.
-In your email, thank the person for assisting you, and explain what position you applied for and why you think your experience with that person would be useful in your application.
+Once your referee has agreed to write you a letter, don't forget to email them as soon as possible.
+In your email, thank them for assisting you, and explain what position you applied for and why you think your experience with that person would be useful in your application.
 Give them as much positive material to use as possible for them to write the letter - perhaps remind them what work you did with or for them, and the achievements during this time.
-If you know that the hiring company may contact your reference, remember to give them a heads-up in the email.
+If you know that the hiring company may contact your referee, remember to give them a heads-up in the email.

 A gentle reminder: if you are applying to a new job, don't ask your existing employer to be a referee, unless they are aware of you moving jobs.
 Try asking your previous employer.
-If the hiring company asks for a reference from your current employer, ask if you can provide that later!
+If the hiring company asks for a reference from your current employer, ask if you can provide that later.